petershin/liferay-learn/docs/dxp/latest/en/building-applications/tooling/liferay-workspace/creating-deployment-environments.md

 # Creating Deployment Environments

-There comes a point when your code is ready to share with somebody.
+There comes a point when your code is ready to share.
 For that, you must build an environment.
 In the corporate world, there are usually three environments:

 * Developer: an environment for early testing, where code can be fixed and redeployed rapidly.
-Power users test here.
+Developers and power users test here.
 * User Acceptance Testing (UAT): an environment that more closely mirrors the production configuration.
 When your application is near-complete, you generally invite a larger segment of users to test here.
 * Production: the environment where your live site lives.
 Deployments are tightly controlled, and only code that's been tested on the other two environments is deployed.